MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/designing-ui-tests.md

 We’ll do this in two stages.
 First, we’ll install the tools we need and create a single UI test for the WeatherApp sample to assert that entering a ZIP code and tapping the Find Weather button results in either the display of weather data or the display of an error message.
 This helps us work through the core mechanics of a test.
 After that, we’ll talk more deeply about *designing* UI test cases, thinking especially about what, exactly, needs to be tested through the UI that cannot be tested or is better tested on some other level like unit testing or integration testing.

+> [!NOTE]
-> **Note**: one advantage of using Apache Cordova for mobile apps is that the UI on each platform is generated from the same HTML and CSS, and thus tests that reference those elements can be run on multiple platforms.
+> One advantage of using Apache Cordova for mobile apps is that the UI on each platform is generated from the same HTML and CSS, and thus tests that reference those elements can be run on multiple platforms.
 With native UI, on the other hand, how you reference elements is unique to each platform and thus requires you to write separate tests.

 ## Test framework and test runner